 The School District provides a variety of athletic activities in which students may participate providing they meet any eligibility requirements that may apply.
 A student's use of a performance-enhancing substance is a violation that will affect the student's athletic eligibility and participation.
-For a complete list of activities currently being offered in the athletics program please contact the Athletic Director at 248-865-6743.
+For a complete list of activities currently being offered in the athletics program please contact the Athletic Director at 248-865-6743 or visit the athletics website at www.westbloomfieldathletics.com.